 9. Mount Fuji, Honshu Island, Japan

 Get A Volcanic Chill.
 While Japan’s Mount Fuji may be a live volcano, don’t be mistaken in thinking it’ll be warm at the top.
 It’s not.
-At just under four thousand metres above sea level the air can be pretty chilly so you won’t be climbing it in shorts and a t-shirt even in the summer months when the peak is bare of snow.
-All transportation stops at Station 5, not matter which of the five routes up you take, and you’ll be on foot from there to the top.
+At just under four thousand meters above sea level, the air can be pretty chilly so you won’t be climbing it in shorts and a t-shirt even in the summer months when the peak is bare of snow.
+All transportation stops at Station 5, no matter which of the four routes up you take, and you’ll be on foot from there to the top.
 Don’t think any routes are easier than the others, they’ll all put your stamina and willpower to the test.
 But if three hundred thousand people a year can do it, so can you.

 Location on Map: Mount Fuji, Japan